McConaughey, Harrelson take on grisly murder in 'True Detective'

 "We reciprocate, and that's part of the beauty of our relationship.
 We add onto each other.
 We affirm each other... but (in this show), we're not cozying up to each other," McConaughey said with Harrelson by his side in an interview peppered with their own amusing side conversations.

 Their prickly partnership only lasts for the eight episodes of the first season.
-The series' next installment will feature a different cast and story that have yet to be revealed.
+The series' next instalment will feature a different cast and story that have yet to be revealed.

 TAKING A DARK TURN